-Short Answer is – you are correct, you have not been contracted as the prime consultant or to provide the services of certification of payment the ‘payment certifier’ and thus should not sign an important form saying that you are.
-You are also correct that in the absence of a payment certifier the form 6 can be signed by the owner and the contractor and subsequently published.
+Short Answer is – you are correct, you have not been contracted as the prime consultant or to provide the services of certification for payment (i.e. the ‘payment certifier’) and thus should not sign an important form saying that you are.
+You are also correct that in the absence of a payment certifier the CLA Form 6 can be signed by the owner and the contractor and subsequently published.

 This situation often arises and, as the question notes, “part-way through construction”:

 This points out one of the pitfalls of deviating from conventional contractual relationships.
-Often the rolls of the various parties are not properly defined.
+Often the roles of the various parties are not properly defined.

 When the client/owner has a lender to loan funds for the construction, the lender wants to ensure that the collateral (the building) is being built ‘properly’, that there will be no code or zoning violations that would create problems if the lender had to take over and sell the building if there was a default on the loan.
 They want a responsible, professional to sign-off each month or each time a loan payment is made.
 The lender doesn't know if all is going properly or not.
 This is all understandable, but why should the owner’s (borrower’s) architect take on this ‘extra’ service and risk for a lender?
 Refer to Practice Tip PT.17